Home > Moving > City Guides > 11 Things to Know About Living in Columbia

 Photo via @goats2sc

-If you’re searching for things to do on the weekend or on weeknights, Cola Town is teeming with great nightlife spots!
-Grab a stool at Craft & Draft—one of the best bars in Columbia—and take home a bottle of Black Out Days stout from their in-house craft beer store.
-Keep the good times rolling at The Whig, and find out for yourself why they call themselves America’s Greatest Dive Bar.
+If you’re searching for things to do on weeknights or the weekend, moving to Columbia gives you plenty of great nightlife spots!
+Spend the night dancing, singing karaoke, or playing trivia with friends at Art Bar.
+Grab a stool at Craft and Draft—one of the best bars in Columbia—or take home a custom selection from their in-house craft beer store.
 Settle in for an evening at Lula Drake Wine Parlor, where the expert staff will help you pair rare vintages and small plates from their carefully curated menu.
-Or stop in at Goat’s for a more relaxed atmosphere and wider menu of drinks, including wine flights like the Rose All Ways.
+Stop in at Goat’s for a more relaxed atmosphere and a wide menu of drinks, including signature cocktails, draught beers, wine flights, and more!
 In the mood to dance?
-Hit up Social Bar & Lounge and let loose to the music of high-energy resident DJs or top club artists like Skrillex.
+Hit up Social Bar & Lounge and let loose to the music of high-energy resident DJs.

 Moving to Columbia?
 Extra Space Storage has storage facilities throughout the Columbia metro, so we can help your transition go smoothly.
-Find cheap storage in Columbia!
+Find self storage near you!

 Pinterest Graphic: Living in Columbia, SC: 11 Things to Know